aster-hu/blog/_posts/2019-12-20-hosting jekyll on Github.md

 ```
 git init                    #initialize a empty Git on local.
-git checkout -b gh-pages    #switch to a new branch gh-pages
+git checkout -b master      #switch to a new branch master
 git status                  #display all files
 ```